KuhlTime/hsd-markdown-thesis/README.md

 ## Folder Structure

 - `content/`: The folder where all the **markdown files** and **assets** are stored.
 It is important that the markdown files are sorted in the same way you want them to appear inside the final PDF file.
 I suggest you to use a new file for each chapter.
   - `00_meta.md`: This file contains some basic metadata as well as the location of the table of contents, the list of figures and the list of tables.
+With the `lang` header parameter the document language can be specified.
 - `static/`: This directory contains all PDF files that should be added as they are.
 I have added a basic example PDF File to be used for the HSD.
   - `beginning.pdf`: This file gets prepended to the final PDF.
   - `end.pdf`: The file gets appended to the final PDF.